Dave Treen: U.S. Senate and federal judgeship bids

 After leaving the governor's office, Treen returned to practicing law.
 Still, Treen continued to seek political office.
 On July 20, 1984, Treen filed to be a candidate for that year's U.S. Senate election to challenge incumbent Democratic U.S. Senator J. Bennett Johnston, only to withdraw four days later.

-On July 23, 1987, President Ronald Reagan nominated Treen for a seat on the United States Court of Appeals for the Fifth Circuit in New Orleans vacated by the death of Albert Tate Jr. However, the appointment was delayed by Democratic senators on the U.S. Senate Judiciary Committee who objected to Treen's past membership in the Louisiana States' Rights Party and other allegations.
+On July 23, 1987, President Ronald Reagan nominated Treen for a seat on the United States Court of Appeals for the Fifth Circuit in New Orleans vacated by the death of Albert Tate Jr. However, the appointment was delayed by Democratic senators on the U.S. Senate Judiciary Committee, chaired by Delaware senator and future President Joe Biden, who objected to Treen's past membership in the Louisiana States' Rights Party and other allegations.
 Treen withdrew from consideration on April 26, 1988.
 The Senate wound up confirming Reagan's second choice, attorney John M. Duhé, Jr.

 Work in 1991 gubernatorial and 1992 presidential elections

 For the 1991 gubernatorial election, despite their differences, Treen endorsed Edwards's bid for a fourth term over Republican candidate David Duke, a former Grand Wizard of the Ku Klux Klan and by then a perennial candidate.
 Treen said that a Duke win "would damage this state for decades to come."
 In the general election, Edwards won with over 61 percent of the vote.
+Two years earlier, Duke had defeated Treen's brother John in a race for the Louisiana House of Representatives.

 For the 1992 United States presidential election, Treen became Louisiana chair of President George H. W. Bush's re-election campaign, focusing on voter registration, fundraising, and campaign messaging.
 Treen and U.S. Representative Jim McCrery of the 4th congressional district joined Bush at a rally in Shreveport in September 1992.
 On November 1, the Sunday before Election Day, Treen introduced Vice President Dan Quayle at a rally in New Orleans.
 Ultimately, Democrat Bill Clinton won the election and a 45.6 percent plurality of Louisiana votes, while Bush came in second with 41 percent and Reform Party candidate Ross Perot third with 11.8 percent.